nens/threedi-docs/source/h_water_quality.rst

 Water quality and the transport of substances
 ---------------------------------------------

-3Di has a water quality and tracing module.
-It allows users to simulate the transport of substances throughout the model domain.
-3Di focuses on the spreading of so-called *passive* substances, that do not affect the density of the water nor each other.
-3Di can also calculate the decay and :ref:`diffusion` of substances.
+The water quality module of 3Di simulates the transport, spreading, and age of substances.
+This module provides insights into water origin, water distribution, and water quality.
+The principles that guarantee volume conservation in the hydrodynamic model are extended naturally to the water quality module.
+This ensures that substances can travel between surface water and groundwater, (in/ex)filtrate into the sewer system, and return to the open water network.

 - Substances can enter the model domain as concentrations in initial water, boundary conditions, laterals, rain, leakage, surface sources and sinks.
 This applies to the entire model domain (1D, 2D, and groundwater).